iOS Audio Streaming with AVAssetResourceLoader

 requestedOffset

-and delivering cached data.
+The processPendingRequests method fills each request’s contentInformationRequest with metadata and delivers cached byte ranges.
 Completed requests are removed from the queue.